Electa-Git/CbaOPF.jl/README.md

 print("Cost difference through inertia constraint: ", resultOPF_zonal_with_limit["objective"] - resultOPF_zonal_no_limit["objective"], "\n")
 ```

+## Acknowledgement:
+This software implementation is performed in the framework of the study "AC/DC hybrid grid modelling enabling a high share of renewables", a project performed for the European Commission under contract N° ENER/2021/OP/0008-B5/SER/2020-563/SI2.864123

 ## Developed by:

 Hakan Ergun - KU Leuven / EnergyVille